inetum-orleans/docker-devbox-ddb/README.md

 be erased.
 It provides features to generate, activate and adjust configuration files based on a single overridable and extendable configuration, while enhancing the developer experience and reducing manual operations.

-Primarly designed for [docker-compose](https://docs.docker.com/compose/) and [docker-devbox](https://github.com/inetum-orleans/docker-devbox),
-this tool makes the developer forget about the docker hard stuff by providing commands right into it's PATH, so it's experience looks like everything is native and locally installed.
+Primarly designed for [docker compose](https://docs.docker.com/compose/) and [docker-devbox](https://github.com/inetum-orleans/docker-devbox), this tool makes the developer forget about the docker hard stuff by providing commands right into it's PATH, so it's experience looks like everything is native and locally installed.